uos/rmagine_docs/docs/getting_started/noise.md

 Currently noise models are implemented as postprocessing steps that modify the simulated ranges.
 Any of the following noise models can be chained to generate complex combined noise models.
-The Noise models are implented equally both on GPU and CPU.
+The Noise models are implemented equally both for GPU and CPU.
-Thus the developer can manage to apply noise to the data without downloading or uploading the data from GPU to CPU or vice versa.
+Thus the developer can apply noise to the data without downloading or uploading the data from GPU to CPU or vice versa.

 1. Gaussian Noise